Outdoor and Walking

-I work with adults, and have worked with ages ranging from 18 – 80s.
+I work with adults, and have worked with age ranging from 18 – 80s.
 I welcome clients of all backgrounds, sexualities and gender identifications.
 I do not undertake conversion therapy.

 Fees and availability

-Research shows that the relationship between therapist and client is key to successful therapy, so it's important that you find the right therapist for you.
 I aim to provide space in our initial session for you to ask questions, get a feel for how I work and see if we're a good fit.
+I offer this at no cost.

-£50 for an initial telephone or online session
+75 Euros / £65 for a telephone or online session

 I offer student and concessionary rates starting at £50 per session

-The fee is due by BACS at least 24 hrs prior to a session in order to secure it.
+The fee is due by bank transfer at least 24 hrs prior to a session in order to secure it.

 Sessions last for fifty minutes and are held at the same time each week.
 Fees are due on a weekly basis unless you give me notice of cancellation in advance, as per our agreement.
 If you can't make a planned session, I will try to offer you an alternative time in the same week in order to maintain contact.

-As a counselling psychologist I am trained in a number of psychological perspectives but at its core my approach is based on attending to the whole of you as you make sense of your world, offering an environment in which you can be who you are, whatever you bring in that moment, in which you are fully seen and welcomed, and in which deep healing can occur.
+As a counselling psychologist I am trained in a number of psychological perspectives but at its core my approach is based on attending to the whole of you as you make sense of your world, offering an environment in which you can be who you are, whatever you bring in that moment, in which you are fully seen and welcomed.

 The records I hold are subject to the General Data Protection Regulations 2018, which gives clients the right to access personal data held about them.